openEHR/java-libs/readme.txt

         J2SDK 1.5.0 and Maven 2.0.4 on both Linux and Windows.
 It should work on other platforms with Java support as well.

-        See install.txt for detailed installation instruction.
+        See install.txt for detailed installation instructions.